jallanxjallan/onemanairforce/adaptation/output/draft_synopsis.md

 tongue lashing to divert attention while Muharto swallows his air force identification.

-**Returning to 01 December 1988  at Pasar Beringharjo **Julia tracks down Emiria, who now teaches art to children in a village on the outskirts of Jogja.
+**A few days later  at Pasar Beringharjo **Julia tracks down Emiria, who now teaches art to children in a village on the outskirts of Jogja.

 **Flashing back to 01 September 1948  at KNIL **Spoor orders a night patrol not to engage a blockade running POAS flight because he is